Conversion can be defined as a change in function or change in use, such as converting an office block and making it suitable for residential use.

 It is key that before embarking on the conversion or adaption of an existing building that there is a thorough understanding of its properties, both structural and building fabric.
-With this knowledge correct diagnosis can be made (why is there damp?), as can informed decision making (can this wall be removed?).
+With this knowledge, correct diagnosis can be made, as can informed decision making.

 The following issues require careful consideration:

-- Building Construction: Identifying the exact method of construction in conjunction with the materials used has to be ascertained to understand the implications of alteration i.e. which elements are load-bearing or structurally significant.
+- Building Construction: Identifying the exact method of construction in conjunction with the materials used must be ascertained to understand the implications of alteration i.e. which elements are load-bearing or structurally significant.

 - Building Condition: Are there defects that require rectification and will prevent the proposed works being feasible from a cost point of view?

-- Statutory Compliance: Where a building undergoes a change of use planning consent may be required and the resulting building must comply with the current building regulations, with consideration required to elements such as thermal insulation, sound insulation, means of escape, fire protection and accessibility.
+- Statutory Compliance: Where a building undergoes a change of use planning consent may be required and it must comply with the current building regulations, with consideration required to elements such as; thermal insulation, sound insulation, means of escape, fire protection and accessibility.

-- Budget: All important before getting too far with matters – do the proposed works fit with client’s budget?
+- Budget: All important before getting too far with matters – do the proposed works fit with the Client’s budget?